BC Tourism and Hospitality Employment Tracker

 Key Takeaways:

-• In June 2024, Accommodation led BC tourism sectors with approximately 82% full-time workers, as compared to a low of 52% full-time workers in the Food and Beverage sector.
+- In November 2024, the Transportation and Travel sector led the BC tourism industry with approximately 88% full-time workers, as compared to a low of 50% full-time workers in the Food and Beverage sector.

 Chart 6 tracks monthly full time and part time employment in BC’s Tourism and Hospitality sector since 2019.
 This chart has three display options, which can be toggled at the lower right-hand side of the chart.
 The first option displays the total employment as well as the percentage of full time and part time workers; while this option is selected, a single a single year and sector can be displayed at a time.
 The second option shows all sectors at once, and allows the user to select as single year and status at a time.
 The third option shows all years at once, and allows the user to select a single status and sector at a time.